 Miriam believed she was a princess.
 She was right after all: her true identity is the identity of a king’ s daughter.
 Isn’t that the deepest reason why all girls across the world have princess dreams?
 The sense of their royal identity has been put in their hearts by the King Himself.

 However, the daily reality of this world is tough for princesses.
 Especially when you are raised in a warzone.
 That’ s why Miriam often prayed for children in difficulties.
 It is our desire that her mission will not end now.
 For this reason we started Princess Blessings.
-In remembrance of Miriam we want to buy new princess dresses for girls in hard circumstances.
+In remembrance of Miriam we want to buy new princess dresses for girls in hard circumstances, as a symbol of hope.
 Clothed in a beautiful dress, life can seem less gray and girls realize that they are precious.
-It is a symbol of hope.